TRi-structural ISOtropic particle fuel — or TRISO, for short — is a type of micro fuel particle, quite possibly the most robust type of nuclear fuel.

 At the core of each TRISO particle, there is a fuel kernel made of uranium, carbon, and oxygen.
 The kernel is encapsulated by materials that prevent the release of radioactive fission products.

 “I believe nuclear power is the best chance we’ve got at clean energy,” Nobel Laureate Gerard Mourou recently told me in an interview.
 Mourou isn’t alone in nuclear energy’s camp.
-Even as the public opinion sways against nuclear power more and more, scientists are becoming more vocal in their support for this type of energy.
+Even as public opinion sways against nuclear power more and more, scientists are becoming more vocal in their support for this type of energy.
 The main reason is pretty straightforward: it’s clean.

 Across the United States, nuclear provides 20% of all electricity, and it does so without producing any greenhouse gases.
 Nuclear is often left out of the “clean energy” conversation, although in addition to its zero emissions, it also has a small land footprint — excellent qualities for energy production.

-When it comes to nuclear power, people often take the NIMBA stance — Not In My BAckyard.
+When it comes to nuclear power, people often take the NIMBY stance — Not In My BackYard.
 Everyone knows about the Chernobyl disaster in 1986, and no one wants it happening again.
 HBO’s excellent eponymous series brought the issue even more into the spotlight, sparking even more opposition to nuclear power.
 If you ask most people, they’d tell you they wouldn’t be comfortable living in the vicinity of a nuclear power plant.

 But is this position justified?